nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Terra/0terra.md

 # Why should I use Terra?

+### use cases:

+- don't have access (or long-term access) to a local high performance computer (HPC)
+- have HPC access, but takes too long to wait in queue to process data or have very large datasets and want to optimize time/cost
+- want to use a point & click interface and/or already built data processing workflows (i.e. GATK workflows for variant calling)
+- need a secure place to share data/workflows with collaborators

+### Interface features
 - Interactive web-based GUI & data viz
+- Provenance tracking and versioning of workflows, data
+- Secure place to share datasets (designed to meet the security standards required for using and storing human data), workflows, and analysis workspaces with collaborators
+- Long-term persistence of data/workflow availability to share with the community (e.g., custom workflows can be uploaded and shared on the platform)

+### Cloud and scaling
 - Scale up sample processing
 - Cost optimization of cloud resources

-- Provenance tracking and versioning of workflows, data
+### Data access
 - Apply for access to use controlled-access datasets, which in some cases, are only available via cloud platforms like Terra (e.g., Gene-Tissue Expression (GTEx) project [data](https://anvilproject.org/data?query=consortium%3DGTEx%2B%2528v8%2529)
-- Secure place to share datasets (designed to meet the security standards required for using and storing human data), workflows, and analysis workspaces with collaborators
-- Long-term persistence of data/workflow availability to share with the community (e.g., custom workflows can be uploaded and shared on the platform)
+- open datasets available on workspaces in Terra making it easier to pull into workflows (no need to upload or worry about multiple copies of data)

 ## How does Terra work?

+In a nutshell, Terra provides you a consolidated space for storage of data and analysis workflows.
+When you submit a workflow job or use interactive coding tools (Jupyter notebooks, Rstudio), Terra does the heavy-lifting of spinning up a Google Cloud Platform (GCP) virtual machine for the analysis.
+When a job completes, the outputs are saved to the same workspace.

-- compute from a Google Cloud Platform (GCP) instance.
-For an introduction to the GCP, see our [tutorial](../Introduction-to-GCP/index.md) on setting up GCP instance.
+For an introduction to the GCP, see our [tutorial](../Introduction-to-GCP/index.md) on setting up a GCP virtual machine.
-- a workflow of steps to do (written in the Workflow Description Language (WDL)) that may also run certain steps in specified compute environments (docker containers)
-- data (upload data to Terra workspace)

 ## Finding help on Terra